Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Introduction

-\paragraph{Our techniques and related work} This work has been stimulated by the recent result of~\cite{Bring}, who showed an analogous hardness result for computing the Frechet distance\footnote{Given two sequences of points $P_1$ and $P_2$, the Frechet distance between them is defined as the minimum, over all monotone traversals of $P_1$ and $P_2$, of the largest distance between the corresponding points at any stage of the traversal.}, and listed SETH-hardness of edit distance as an open problem.
+\paragraph{Our techniques and related work} This work has been stimulated by the recent result of Karl Bringmann~\cite{Bring}, who showed an analogous hardness result for computing the Frechet distance\footnote{Given two sequences of points $P_1$ and $P_2$, the Frechet distance between them is defined as the minimum, over all monotone traversals of $P_1$ and $P_2$, of the largest distance between the corresponding points at any stage of the traversal.}, and listed SETH-hardness of edit distance as an open problem.
 There are notable similarities between the edit distance and the Frechet distance.
 In particular, both can be computed in quadratic time, via dynamic programming over an $n \times n$ table $T$ where each entry $T[i,j]$ holds the distance between the first $i$ elements of the first sequence and the first $j$ elements of the second sequence.
 Furthermore, in both cases each entry $T[i,j]$ can be computed locally given $T[i,j-1]$, $T[i-1,j]$ and $T[i-1,j-1]$.
 The key difference between the two distances is that while the recursive formula for the Frechet distance uses the max function, the formula for the edit distance involves the sum.
 As a result, the Frechet distance is effectively determined by a single pair of sequence elements, while the edit distance is determined by many pairs of elements.
 As we describe below, this makes the reduction to edit distance much more subtle.\footnote{This also means that our hardness argument does not extend to the approximate edit distance computation, in contrast to the argument in~\cite{Bring}.}

-Our result is obtained by a reduction from the {\em Orthogonal Vectors Problem (OVP)}, which is defined as follows.
+Our result is obtained by a reduction from the {\em Orthogonal Vectors Problem}, which is defined as follows.
 Given two sets $A,B\subseteq \{0,1\}^d$ such that $|A|=|B|=N$, the goal is to determine whether there exists $x \in A$ and $y \in B$ such that the dot product $x \cdot y =\sum_{j=1}^d x_j y_j$ (taken over reals) is equal to $0$.
-It is known~\cite{williams2005new} that an $O(N^{2-\delta} d^{O(1)})$-time algorithm for OVP would imply that SETH is false.
-Therefore, in what follows we focus on reducing Orthogonal Vectors problem to the Edit Distance problem.
+It is known~\cite{williams2005new} that an $O(d^{O(1)} \cdot N^{2-\delta})$-time algorithm for the Orthogonal Vectors Problem would imply that SETH is false (even in the setting $d=\omega(\log n)$).
+Therefore, in what follows we focus on reducing the Orthogonal Vectors Problem to the Edit Distance problem.